datastax/cpp-driver/docs/topics/basics/binding_parameters/README.md

   </tbody>
 </table>

-## Binding parameters
+## Binding Parameters

 The ‘?’ marker is used to denote the bind variables in a query string.
 This can be used for both regular and prepared parameterized queries.
 In addition to adding the bind marker to your query string your application must also provide the number of bind variables to `cass_statement_new()` when constructing a new statement.
 If a query doesn’t require any bind variables then 0 can be used. `cass_statement_bind_*()` functions are then used to bind values to the statement’s variables.
-Bind variables can be bound by the marker’s index or by name.
+Bind variables can be bound by the marker’s index or by name and must be supplied for all bound variables.

 ```c
 CassString query = cass_string_init("SELECT * FROM table1 WHERE column1 = ?");